 Computers are available for student use throughout the Wiggins Memorial Library.
-Additional computers are available in Room 323 of Taylor Hall for Divinity School students.
 Campbell University offers wireless internet access throughout the campus.

 The University Bookstore/Barnes and Noble

 The bookstore handles all textbook needs as well as academic supplies, sportswear, and a variety of other items students may need.
 The bookstore is operated by Barnes and Noble.